connorboyd/BoydReyndersFitzpatrickPaper/presentation.md

 ---
 ### Usage ###

- - Java 8 will be more widely used
+ - Java 8 widely used
+  - usually listed as most widely used language
+ - (should have) more support
- - Java 8 will therefore have more support
+ - Java 8 is an update, not an entirely new language

 ---
 ### Conclusion ###